-We are truly disappointed that you cannot be here in person, but we do want to give you a glimpse of what is waiting for you in the future.
+Again, we are truly disappointed that you cannot be here in person, but we do want to give you a glimpse of what is waiting for you in the future.
 Auckland is set in a spectacular location on shores of the Hauraki Gulf.
 As one of New Zealand’s premiere tourist destinations, the city offers something for everyone from buzzing foodie precincts to world-renowned vineyards and sandy beaches.
 Further afield, some of the great excuses to extend your stay in New Zealand include Lord of the Rings locations, stunning scenery, and adventure sports.
-Click here for a peek.

 We are looking forward to welcoming you virtually to Auckland in August 2021.

-Associate Professor Greg Anson and Professor Winston Byblow Co Chairs, PMC-XIII 2021
+Associate Professor Greg Anson and Professor Winston Byblow Co Chairs, PMC-XIII 2021 VIRTUAL